-How does Progressive Snapshot work and where is it available?
+How does Progressive Snapshot work?

 Does Progressive Snapshot actually decrease rates?

 New Progressive policyholders can receive a participation discount for enrolling in the Snapshot program.
 Progressive claims an average $26 enrollment discount and $145 annual savings for Snapshot users.
 A discount takes effect after completing the monitoring period and renewing your policy for another period.

 Because Progressive bases rates on driving data collected using the Snapshot app or plug-in device, your premium could increase if your driving habits are poor.

 Snapshot looks at particular driving habits.
 These include:

 - Braking and accelerating: Snapshot looks for easy acceleration without jack-rabbit starts and smooth braking.
 Avoid slamming on your brakes unless necessary to avoid an accident

 - Late-night driving: Avoid driving late at night.
 Midnight to four in the morning on weekends is considered the most dangerous time to drive.
 If you must regularly drive during these hours, Snapshot may not be a good fit for you.

 - Time driving: You need to drive at least 4,000 miles a year (about 10 miles a day) to participate in Snapshot, but the program rewards those who are relatively low-mileage drivers or who frequently carpool.